CaLxCyMru/node-cli-api-client/README.md

 # Zapi CLI
-This is a small project in which I made an effort to write cleaner and better code.
+This is a small project is an exercise given to me by my professor.
+I decided to take it a few steps further and use it as a playground in which I made an effort to write cleaner and better code.

 It uses things i wasnt familiar with using yet, such as the events module as well as organizing my code into more separate files.
 This is the first project i made a lib/ for.
 This project is a CLI for an API, `api.js` present in the project.

 ### Usage